gabriel-p-artcls/art_WLM-GC-analysis/README.md

-# WLM-GC
+# WLM-GC (WLM-1)

-Photometric analysis of the WLM-GC globular cluster located in the [WLM galaxy](https://en.wikipedia.org/wiki/Wolf%E2%80%93Lundmark%E2%80%93Melotte).
+Photometric analysis of the WLM globular cluster (also referred as WLM-1) located in the [WLM galaxy](https://en.wikipedia.org/wiki/Wolf%E2%80%93Lundmark%E2%80%93Melotte).
 The photometric data used in the analysis comes from the [Hodge et al. (1999)](http://adsabs.harvard.edu/abs/1999ApJ...521..577H) article, and corresponds to observations in the `V,I` filters.

 **Fig 1 from Hodge et al (1999).**